 Another way to keep kids excited about your website and the learning process is to let them choose their own adventure.
 For example, if you use an animation of a submarine in the ocean to explore concepts in marine biology, you could let students choose which direction to turn the sub or what creatures to encounter.

-This interactive design also has the advantage of keeping kids coming back to your site multiple times because they can expect a different experience—and different lessons—every time they explore your website.
+Building an interactive design also has the advantage of keeping kids coming back to your site multiple times because they can expect a different experience—and different lessons—every time they explore your website.
 It also makes it easy to add new lessons later by incorporating them into your site’s narrative framework as other options for kids to choose from.